khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 ### Form elements

 Forms may include a variety of elements.
 By default all information in forms is required unless stated otherwise with "(optional)" added to the label of the corresponding element.
+However, if your form is entirely optional except for 1-2 fields, you may opt to append "(required)" to the field label instead.

 #### Text